ashrane111/AI-GovBot/src/main/Config Setup Guide.md

 After modifying the `config.json` file:
 1. Save the file
 2. Restart the RAG service if it's running
-3. Changes will be automatically loaded by the `ConfigLoader` class when the application starts
+3. Changes will be automatically loaded by the configuration system when the application starts

-No further steps are required as the configuration is loaded at runtime.